Privacy Policy

 Web:www.datenschutz-nord-gruppe.de

-If you contact our Data Protection Officer, please also specify the responsible entity listed in the legal notice.
+When contacting our Data Protection Officer, please also specify the responsible entity listed in the legal notice.